david-fong/gemel/doc/design/architecture.md

 ## Motivating Goals

-- I want a web frontend to communicate with the host system in order to compile and run code.
+- I want a web-browser UI to communicate with the host system in order to compile and run code.
-  - I want a lightweight stack.
+  - I want resource-usage at runtime to be low.
   - I want to avoid any need for manually mirroring models / logic, and I want to have a reasonably fast tool for automatically generating necessarily duplicate code.

+- I'm on the fence about whether to support interacting with code outside of the native app.
+Rejecting that capability would have huge consequences: no StackOverflow code, no inline code in blog posts and tutorial writings, etc. The thing I don't like about posting code snippets is that there isn't much incentive to keep them up to date as technology evolves, or even to notify readers that technology _has_ evolved.
+I guess that's not limited to just code snippets though...
+  - StackOverflow and Medium could possibly be substituted by just incentivizing project maintainers (including those of gemel itself) to provide helpful examples and documentation, and building in to the platform channels for asking for help.
+    - This certainly fits with the theme of gemel.

-- I want to use protocols designed for efficiently passing messages within a group of machines.
+- I want to use protocols designed for efficiently passing messages between machines in a group.
   - I will look for protocols that have implementations in many popular languages.
 Rationale: If I use a protocol that only has good frontend support, I'm closing off the opportunity of non-web frontends, and if I choose something that doesn't have a in-web-compatible implementation, then I'm closing off functionality from being available for a web-only experience, which is a nice-to-have for introducing people to the project.
   - I'm looking for a P2P transport.
   - I'm looking for a binary encoding, but if I can't find one, I'll go with JSON.
     - A small serialization format may not have much benefit compared to P2P comms, so it may be worth just using JSON for the sake of simplicity...
-  - I will look for a dataflow that balances minimizing duplication of dependencies, keeping the code simple, and not compromising performance.
+  - I will look for a dataflow that avoids duplication of dependencies and keeps the source-code simple.

-- For the web frontend, I'm looking for a DOM library that is light, simple to use, and doesn't abstract too far away from standard HTML/CSS/JS.
-A project with a strong community backing is good- I want to use something that won't be well supported in the future.
+- For the web frontend, I'm looking for a DOM library that is light, simple to use, performant, and doesn't abstract too far away from standard HTML/CSS/JS.
+A project with a strong community backing is a big nice-to-have- I want to use something that will be well supported in the future, but I will look for something that I could live with even if further development for it was dropped tomorrow.

 ## Decisions